sunilmankotia83/gh-300/source/docs/practice/detailed/04-practice-test.detailed.md

 **Options:**
 A. No, only refactors are supported
-B. **Yes, use Copilot Chat or context prompts to generate tests for selected code**
+B. Yes, use Copilot Chat or context prompts to generate tests for selected code.
 C. Only on Enterprise plans
 D. Only in JetBrains IDEs